On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of polarized proton and deuteron

+New input for $\Delta G$ estimation was obtained from the measurement of the $A_{LL}$ asymmetries in the inclusive production of high-$p_T$ neutral ~\cite{Adam:2018cto,Adare:2014hsq, Adare:2008aa, Adare:2008qb} and charged pions \cite{Acharya:2020fgb}, $\eta$-mesons~\cite{Adare:2014hsq}, jets~\cite{Djawotho:2013pga}, di-jets \cite{Adamczyk:2016okk, Adam:2018pns}, heavy flavors~\cite{Adare:2012vv} and, recently, $J/\psi$-mesons~\cite{Adare:2016cqe} in polarized $p$-$p$ collisions at RHIC.
+These results in general are in agreement with the SIDIS measurements, which indicates the universality of the helicity-dependent parton densities and QCD factorization.

 At the moment the most recent sets of polarized PDFs extracted in the NLO approximation are LSS15~\cite{Leader:2014uua}, DSSV14~\cite{deFlorian:2014yva,deFlorian:2019zkl}, NNPDF-pol1.1~\cite{Nocera:2014gqa}, and JAM17~\cite{Ethier:2017zbq}.
 To obtain them, different approaches, parameterizations, and sets of experimental data were used, see Ref.~\cite{Ethier:2020way} for more details.
 Fit results for $\Delta g(x)$ from DSSV14 and NNPDF--pol1.1 are presented in Fig. \ref{fig:dgg_1}(b)~\cite{deFlorian:2019zkl}.
-The RHIC $p$-$p$ data put a strong constraint on the size of $\Delta g(x)$ in the range $0.05<x<0.2$ but cannot determine its sign as soon as they mainly probe $\Delta g$ squared (see details below).
+The RHIC $p$-$p$ data put a strong constraint on the size of $\Delta g(x)$ in the range $0.05<x<0.2$ while a constraint on its sign is weaker since in some of the processes only $\Delta g$ squared is probed (see discussion below).
 The small $x$ region remains still largely unconstrained and could be covered in the future by measurements at EIC~\cite{Accardi:2012qut}.
 Region of high $x$ is covered at the moment only by SIDIS measurements which still lack a proper NLO description~\cite{deFlorian:2008mr}.
 The uncertainty of the contribution to $\Delta G$ from the kinematic range $0.001<x<0.05$ vs. the corresponding contribution from the range $x>0.05$ for the DSSV global fits is shown in Fig.~\ref{fig:dgg_2}(a)~\cite{deFlorian:2014yva}.

 In case of the longitudinally polarized $p$-$p$ collisions the asymmetry $A_{LL}$ is defined as

 where $\sigma^{++}$ and $\sigma^{+-}$ denote the cross-sections with the same and opposite proton helicity combinations, respectively.
 For the prompt photons produced via the gluon Compton scattering